-- The Nationwide Readmissions Database Tutorial provides a description of the NRD database design and a detailed example on how to use the NRD to estimate national readmission rates. - The Load and Check HCUP Data tutorial provides instructions on how to unzip (decompress) HCUP data, save it on a computer, and load the data into a standard statistical software package.
-This tutorial also describes how to verify that the data have loaded correctly.
+- The Nationwide Readmissions Database Tutorial provides a description of the NRD database design and a detailed example on how to use the NRD to estimate national readmission rates with standard errors. - The Load and Check HCUP Data tutorial provides instructions on how to unzip (decompress) HCUP data, save it on a computer, and load the data into a standard statistical software package.
+This tutorial also describes how to verify that the data have been loaded correctly.